alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

     #!/bin/bash
     yum -y install emacs

-Once the bash script has been created - upload it to your S3 bucket into the ``default`` folder, for example:
+Once the bash script has been created - upload it to your S3 bucket into the ``configure.d`` folder previously created, for example:

-    ``s3://<account hash>.alces-flight.com/customizer/default/emacs.sh``
+    ``s3://<account hash>.alces-flight.com/customizer/default/configure.d/emacs.sh``

 You can upload multiple customisation scripts to the ``default`` folder - each of the scripts will be run.